On this page: Overview | Symptoms | Diagnosis | Treatment | Doctors and Specialists

 The best initial treatment for a craniopharyngioma is surgical removal.
-The goal of surgery is to completely remove the tumor while improving vision and brain function and avoiding complications.
-The great majority craniopharyngiomas can be removed by either an endonasal endoscopic approach (through the nose) or a supra-orbital eyebrow craniotomy.
-Because of their tendency to be adherent to the optic chiasm, other nerves and important blood vessels, a total removal is possible in only 50 – 60% of patients.
+The goal of surgery is maximal safe tumor removal while improving vision and brain function and avoiding complications.
+If a patient has multiple pituitary hormonal deficiencies before surgery, it is reasonable to try for a more complete tumor removal.
+However, if pituitary function is largely normal, a more conservative surgical removal approach may be recommended in an effort to preserve gland function.
+The great majority craniopharyngiomas can be removed by either an endoscopic endonasal approach (through the nose) or a supra-orbital eyebrow craniotomy.
+Because of their tendency to be adherent to the optic chiasm, other nerves and important blood vessels, a total removal is possible in only 50 – 60% of patients

 With incomplete removal, stereotactic radiotherapy (SRT) or stereotactic radiosurgery (SRS), are typically used to prevent further tumor growth.
 Additionally, because of the tendency for craniopharyngiomas to recur, repeat MRI should be obtained at least every six months for the first 5 years after surgery or radiation and then at least annually thereafter.